aa-crypto-ai/ctftime-chatbot/README.md

 ## TODO
 - Document retrieval algorithm flexibility / improvement
 - make inference async
+- Add a chatbot page with moderation implemented
 - More model evaluation will be done (currently context precision is done).
 - Maybe a refactor of frontend